enso-org/enso/docs/SECURITY.md

 4. We will communicate the planned fix with the person who submitted the vulnerability report.
-5. We will fix the bug and communicate with the submitter when the fix has landed on `master`, and when it has been backported to the above supported versions.
+5. We will fix the bug and communicate with the submitter when the fix has landed on `main`, and when it has been backported to the above supported versions.
 6. The submitted may then disclose the bug publicly.